A Small Molecule Membrane Permeability Calculation¶

 Solvation Energy (kcal/mol): the solvation energy calculated using Poisson Boltzmann.

-Locate the Permeability - Calculate Auxiliary Coordinates (Optional) floe the same way as shown in the Select the Permeability Simulation Floe section and click on the floe to open the Job Form.
+Locate the Permeability - Calculate Auxiliary Coordinates (Optional) Floe the same way as shown in the Locate the Simulation Floe section and click on the Floe to open the Job Form.

 By default, these probability distributions are symmetrized along z to account for the symmetry of the membrane system.
-However, the original, unsymmetrized versions are also provided in Supplementary Information at the bottom of the floe report (expand the collapsible bar to view them).
+However, the original, unsymmetrized versions are also provided by unchecking the “Symmetrize” box at the bottom of the plots (it may take a while for the plots to update).